Effective Python

 In python, The existence of GIL(Global Interpreter Lock) means your program could utilize only one thread at the same time.

-In def(arg, *args, **kwargs), *args means all the default value of arguments, and **kwargs means all the default key-value arguments.
-Inside of a function, we use args and kwargs(without *) to call the value passed to this function.
+means all the default key-value arguments.
+Inside of a function, we use args and kwargs(without *) to call the value passed to this function. -

 Use docstring(Triple double-quoted strings) to describe your function and class.